micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 ### 1.1.1.
 Epoch 2014

-The images in epoch 2014 are satellite images.
-Their orientations are precisely known (see [this tutorial](https://github.com/micmacIGN/Documentation/tree/master/Tutorials/TutoJupyter) on how to refine orientation of satellite images in MicMac).
+The images in epoch 2014 are satellite images and their orientations are precisely known (see [this tutorial](https://github.com/micmacIGN/Documentation/tree/master/Tutorials/TutoJupyter) on how to refine orientation of satellite images in MicMac).
 Consequently, the feature matching within this epoch can be skipped.

 ### 1.1.2.
 Epoch 1971